kunal-jha-111094/Navnish-kumar/README.md

 Dear Navneesh,

-My name is Kunla Kumar Jha, and I have recently completed my Master’s in VLSI from MAHE, Manipal.
+My name is Kunal Kumar Jha, and I have recently completed my Master’s in VLSI from MAHE, Manipal.
 In my final year, I designed and implemented a pipelined processor based on the RISC-V ISA using a MIPS-style architecture, which aligns closely with my keen interest in processor design.
 I also have a solid understanding of pipeline hazards and thread-level parallelism.

 I believe I am a strong fit for this role due to my hard work, dedication, and technical proficiency.
 My core skills include: